 Can you make this vegan?
 Yes, just swap maple syrup for the honey.

 So what do you think?
-Have I convinced you to get a spiralizer and try this bell pepper and cucumber noodle salad?!
+Have I convinced you to try this bell pepper and cucumber noodle salad?!

 If you’re in the mood for some more veggie noodle recipes, check out:

 - Spiralized Golden Beet Salad with Rosemary Honey Dressing

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.